ChoBioLab/corescpy/README.md

 * `file_path` **(str, AnnData, or dictionary)**: Path or object containing data.
 Used in initialization to create the initial `self.adata` attribute (an AnnData or MuData object).
 Either
     - a path to a 10x directory (with matrix.mtx.gz, barcodes.tsv.gz, features.tsv.gz),
     - a path to an .h5ad or .mu file (Scanpy/AnnData/Muon-compatible),
-    - an AnnData or MuData object (e.g., already loaded with Scanpy or Muon, or by using `crispr.pp.create_object(file_path)`), or
+    - an AnnData or MuData object (e.g., already loaded with Scanpy or Muon, or by using `corescpy.pp.create_object(file_path)`), or
-    - a dictionary containing keyword arguments to pass to  `crispr.pp.combine_matrix_protospacer()` (in order to load information about perturbations from other file(s); press the arrow to expand details here),
+    - a dictionary containing keyword arguments to pass to  `corescpy.pp.combine_matrix_protospacer()` (in order to load information about perturbations from other file(s); press the arrow to expand details here),

 <details><summary>Click to expand details</summary>

 ```
 crd = "<YOUR DIRECTORY HERE>"
-# e.g., "/home/asline01/projects/crispr/examples/data/crispr-screening/HH03"
+# e.g., "/home/asline01/projects/corescpy/examples/data/crispr-screening/HH03"

 subd = "<YOUR SUB-DIRECTORY WITH THE .mtx, barcodes, features files HERE>"
 # e.g., "filtered_feature_bc_matrix"